 Roy Yamaguchi Group of Restaurants - Honolulu, HI

 Hawaii Food & Wine co-founder Roy Yamaguchi is a Japanese-American celebrity chef, restaurateur and founding member of the Hawaii Regional Cuisine movement.
-In 1993, he became the first chef from Hawaii to win a James Beard Foundation Award, for Best Pacific Northwest Chef.
-He is the owner and founder of Roy’s Restaurants, Roy’s Beach House, Eating House 1849, and Humble Market Kitchin.
+In 1993, he became the first chef from Hawaii to win a James Beard Foundation Award for Best Pacific Northwest Chef.
+He is the founder of Roy’s® Restaurants, Beach House by Roy Yamaguchi, Eating House 1849, GOEN Dining+Bar by Roy Yamaguchi and Humble Market Kitchin.

 His many honors include California Chef of the Year (California Restaurant Writers Association), Gault-Millau Top 40 (Forbes FYI), Top 50 Cuisines in America (Conde Nast Traveler), Fine Dining Hall of Fame (Nation’s Restaurant News) and the John Heckathorn Dining Excellence Award (Honolulu Magazine).